chirathlv/Fraud-Detection-with-ML/README.md

 ### Data Sources

-1.Credit Card Data For ML model.
+1. Credit Card Data For ML model.
 (Kaggle)

 The Data Set used for the machine learning model is a Credit Card transactions data set.
 This Data set has no obfuscation as it has more then 20 million transactions generated from a virtual world simulation.
 The Data covers 2000 synthetic consumer residents in the US, who travel the world.
+For this analysis, only 2019 data has been extracted.

-2.Fraud Statistics.
+2. Fraud Statistics.

--The Ascent
+   1. The Ascent

--Federal Trade Commision.
+   2. Federal Trade Commision.

 ### Technology stack